dsyahput/OCR-With-VLM-LMStudio/README.md

 * Compatible with custom datasets with paired image and groundtruth files

 ## Dataset Structure
-Each image is accompanied by a corresponding ground-truth `.text` file for evaluation.
+Each image is accompanied by a corresponding ground-truth `.txt` file for evaluation.
 Make sure your dataset is organized as follows:
 ```
 dataset/